GlacioHack/xdem/docs/source/intro.rst

     - Terrain-related biases that can originate from the difference of resolution of DEMs, or instrument processing deformations.
     - Directional biases that can be linked to instrument noise, such as along-track oscillations observed in many widepsread DEM products (SRTM, ASTER, SPOT, Pléiades, etc).

-Those biases can be tackled by iteratively combining co-registration and bias-correction methods (:ref:`biascorr`).
+Those biases can be tackled by iteratively combining co-registration and bias-correction methods (:ref:`coregistration`, :ref:`biascorr`).

 Quantifying DEM precision
 **************************